Uso de cookies

 Nationally, research and design of a new concept of eco-friendly tire based on long life casing and removable green tread connect with the Sustainable Mobility aspects of the Climate, Energy and Mobility strategic line included in the Spanish Strategy for Science, Technology and Innovation 2021/2027.

-At a European level, the project results will contribute to “vision zero” objective which has been set by the European Commission in the EU Road Safety Policy Framework 2021-2030 developing the synergies between safety and sustainability measures.
-Moreover, the project contributions are included in the Climate, Energy and Mobility cluster of the Framework Program for Research and Innovation Horizon Europe - Global Challenges and European Industrial Competitiveness.
+At a European level, the project results contribute to “vision zero” objective which has been set by the European Commission in the EU Road Safety Policy Framework 2021-2030 developing the synergies between safety and sustainability measures.
+Furthermore, the project contributions are included in the Climate, Energy and Mobility cluster of the Framework Program for Research and Innovation Horizon Europe - Global Challenges and European Industrial Competitiveness.

 EXPECTED SOCIAL AND ECONOMIC BENEFITS